jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

  - With `-XTypeFamilies` we can write type level functions.
  - With `-PolyKinds` we have parametric polymophism at the kind level.

-Breaking this down piece by pice

 ### Data Kinds
-For the rest of the post I'll focus on showing how `DataKind`s meshes with Haskell's kind system.
 The motiviation for `DataKind`s is that Haskell's vanilla kind system is well... boring.
 It doesn't really help us since we can't write our own kinds and types to occupy these kinds.

-Let's take a simple example using GADTs, for the sake of bloat I'll leave it up to the reader to go learn about GADTs if necessary.
+Let's take a simple example using GADTs.
+For the sake of brevity I'll leave the reader to take a moment and [learn](http://www.haskell.org/haskellwiki/GADTs_for_dummies) about GADTs if necessary.

 ``` haskell
     {-# LANGUAGE KindSignatures, GADTs, EmptyDataDecls #-}